varunkumarcs22055/Music-App/README.md

 - Light and Dark modes
 - Home screen access to previously played tracks, artists, and your playlists
 - Quick access to similar artists and items for discovering music in your library
-- Jellyfin playback reporting and [Last.FM Plugin](https://github.com/jesseward/jellyfin-plugin-lastfm) support
+- Music App playback reporting and [Last.FM Plugin](https://github.com/jesseward/jellyfin-plugin-lastfm) support
 - Full Library Browsing
 - Playlist support, including creating, updating, and reordering
 - Offline Playback